rsksmart/RSKIPs/IPs/RSKIP52.md

 The opcodes EXTCODECOPY, EXTCODESIZE and BALANCE opcodes also must pay rent, because they access other contracts.

 The block gas limit does not apply to rents: the amount of rents paid in gas may be higher than the gas limit.
 Therefore the rent is an additional uncapped revenue stream for the miners.

+# New Transaction Format

+The transaction format is modified.
+Currently the transaction contains the following fields:
+1. Nonce
+2. GasPrice
+3. GasLimit
+4. ReceiveAddress
+5. Value
+6. Data
+7. v
+8. r
+9. s

+If the transaction has 10 fields or more, then field at index 10 (starting from 1) will correspond to the field maximumRentGas.
+The same size restrictions on the field gasLimit will apply to maximumRentGas.
+Also the maximumRentGas is subtracted in full from the sender's balance, and then the amount unspent is reimbursed.
+If the transaction does not specify a maximumRentGas, then maximumRentGas is assumed to consume all remaining sender's balance: the account balance minus the value transferred, divided by the GasPrice specified.
+If the rent cannot be paid because the maximumRentGas is reached, then the transaction is reverted and all the gas consumed so far is deducted (not reimbursed) as if a REVERT opcode had been executed.

+# New Receipt status values

+If a transaction is reverted manually (REVERT), a new status of (-1) is recorded in the transaction receipt.
+If a transaction is reverted because of standard OOG, the old empty-vector status is still used.
+If a transaction is reverted because of rent OOG, a new status of (-2) is recorded in the transaction receipt.

+If an VM instruction would generate simultaneously a standard OOG and a rent OOG execption, the standard OOG is reported.

 # Future Impromenets